 Looking for an easy, yet impressive recipe to make a showstopping side dish?
 This Boursin Mashed Potatoes recipe adds herbed cheese to fluffy mashed potatoes make them extra creamy and out-of-this-world delicious.

 Plus, this gourmet dish only requires 5 ingredients and 30 minutes to whip up, making these taters my absolute favorite vegetarian side dish for entertaining.
+Easy, efficient, and elevated—all the things I look for as a busy mom with a preference for bold flavor!

-I absolutely love Boursin, and grab it every time i see it on BOGO at my grocery store!
+I absolutely love Boursin and grab it every time i see it on BOGO at my grocery store!
 Aside from these mashed potatoes, I also love making this Boursin Portobello Mushroom Wrap.
 So, if you’re like me and grabbed two, bookmark that for next!

-Boursin Mashed Potatoes Ingredients
+Boursin Mashed Potatoes Ingredient Highlights

-- Unsalted butter.
 Using unsalted butter gives you more control over the salt content of your potatoes.
 That being said, if you only have salted butter at home, that works, too.
 Just make sure you adjust the amount of garlic salt you add so your creamy mashed potatoes aren’t overly salty.

-- Garlic Salt.
-I love this ingredient because it adds the extra flavor of garlic and salt simultaneously.
+Speaking of garlic salt, I love this ingredient because it adds the extra flavor of garlic and salt simultaneously.
 Of course, if you aren’t a fan of garlic, just use salt.
 If you don’t have garlic salt at home, you can also use a combination of salt and garlic powder.

-Boursin is actually a brand of Gournay cheese!
+Boursin is just a brand of Gournay cheese!
 Gournay is a soft, creamy cheese, and Boursin infuses flavors into it like Garlic and Herb, Shallot and Chive, Cracked Black Pepper, Basil and Chive, and more!

 Boursin Mashed Potatoes Tips and Tricks